zulip/zulip/docs/contributing/gsod-ideas.md

 ## About us

 [Zulip](https://zulipchat.com) is a powerful, open source team chat application.
-Zulip has a web app, a cross-platform mobile app, an Android app, a cross-platform desktop app, and over 100 native integrations, all open source.
+Zulip has a web app, a cross-platform mobile app for iOS and Android, a cross-platform desktop app, and over 100 native integrations, all open source.

 Zulip has gained a considerable amount of traction since it was [released as open source software][oss-release] in late 2015, with